kbroman/Paper_DataOrg/manuscript.md

 better to include an additional column that indicates the outliers (as in Figure 10B).
 The highlighting is nice visually, but it is hard to extract that information for use in the later analysis.
-Analysis programs can much more readily handle data that is stored in a column than that which is encoded in cell highlighting, font, etc. (and in fact this markup will be lost completely in many programs).
+Analysis programs can much more readily handle data that are stored in a column than that which is encoded in cell highlighting, font, etc. (and in fact this markup will be lost completely in many programs).